How to Sell a House During & After Probate

 Probate refers to the transfer of real estate and ownership after someone has died.
-It is essentially a legal way of inheriting a house and a court procedure that allows you to obtain assets of the deceased individual and then transfer over those assets to a member of the family or a loved one.
-Selling a house after probate in Massachusetts can be quite simple, if you’re working with an individual who can help you understand the entire process.
+It is essentially a legal way of inheriting a house and a court procedure that allows you to obtain assets of the deceased individual and then transfer over Probate in Massachusetts those assets to a member of the family or a loved one.
+Selling a house during and after probate in Massachusetts can be quite simple, if you’re working with an individual who can help you understand the entire process.

 Under the conditions that a will was in place by the decedent, a probate case would still need to be opened to obtain property ownership.
 The only way to go around the probate process in Massachusetts is if the decedent died with a living trust already in place.

 Probate can be quite an expensive process.
 However, if you do choose to sell your house in Massachusetts directly to us, we can assist with covering a portion of the fees for you to make things easier for you.